Wizards vs. Hornets Player Props Betting Odds

 |3PM

-- Ball's year-long assist average -- nine per game -- is 1.5 assists lower than Wednesday's assist prop bet value (10.5).
+- Ball averages nine assists, 0.5 less than his over/under on Friday.

-- Ball's two made three-pointers per game is 1.5 fewer than his over/under in Wednesday's game (3.5).
+- Ball, at two three-pointers made per game, averages 1.5 less than his over/under on Friday.

 Check out all the prop bet options FanDuel has to offer!